MicheleUIT/Probabilistic-load-forecasting-with-Reservoir-Computing/Notes_on_uncertainty/Markov Chain Monte Carlo.md

 How to be sure that the Markov chain converges to the wanted probability distribution?
 We use [[Markov Chain Monte Carlo#^098190|detailed balance]].

 ### Metropolis-Hasting algorithm
 Imagine that the target discrete probability distribution is $\pi$.
-Take any Markov chain whose state space contains the support of $\pi$, with transition matrix $H$ according to the following steps:
+Take any Markov chain whose state space contains the support of $\pi$, with transition matrix $H$ (also called proposal density) according to the following steps:
 1. Suppose we start from $X_n=i$, we want to find $X_{n+1}$
 2. Chose proposal state $Y=j$ according to the $i$-th row of $H$, i.e., $H_{ij}=P(Y=j|X_n=i)$
 3. Compute the acceptance probability $$a_{ij}=\min\left(1,\frac{\pi_j H_{ji}}{\pi_iH_{ij}}\right)$$